crowtek/Snake_Game/README.md

 ### Feature

-I made this project Mobile First and made it fully responsive with Flexbox, Grid and Media Querys. <br> <br>
+The Game is completely Responsiv becouse i used Flexbox to center and vmin on the Board itself.  <br> <br>
 ![pic2](https://user-images.githubusercontent.com/57542570/154813447-b378f9ba-7088-48b1-bac4-f84daf5d249b.png)